Blaze is a renderer fully built with the DirectX Ray Tracing API at its core. It supports both ray & path tracing

 What did I do?

-• Written a path tracing rendering pipeline that focuses on accuracy, using the hemispherical rendering equation
+• Written a ray/path tracing rendering pipeline using DirectX Ray Tracing

-• Added functionality for run-time adjustments to TLAS instances, allowing for transformations
+• Added functionality for run-time adjustments to TLAS instances and materials, allowing for an editor

 • Support for 3D models using the glTF format